On Geometry-Enhanced Parameter-Efficient Fine-Tuning for 3D Scene Segmentation: Details of Implementation, Training, and Inference

-\section{Details of Implementation, Training and Inference}
+\section{Details of Implementation, Training, and Inference}

-Our implementation is based on the open-source codebase Pointcept (\href{https://github.com/Pointcept/Pointcept}{here}) and follows the official implementations for Sonata~\cite{sonata}, PPT~\cite{ppt} as well as PTv3~\cite{ptv3}.
+Our implementation is based on the open-source codebase Pointcept (\href{https://github.com/Pointcept/Pointcept}{here}) and follows the official implementations for Sonata~\cite{sonata}, PPT~\cite{ppt}, as well as PTv3~\cite{ptv3}.

 Leveraging the parameter efficiency of our method, we train on a single 4090 GPU for much fewer epochs to obtain the reported performance.
 For example, we train on ScanNet for 100 epochs, in contrast to the 800 epochs in the released Sonata configuration.
-Our code will also be released.
+Our code is available at \href{https://github.com/LiyaoTang/GEM}{https://github.com/LiyaoTang/GEM}.

-Table~\ref{tbl:profiling} summarizes empirical latency and memory usage.
+\cref{tbl:profiling} summarizes empirical latency and memory usage.
 We intentionally refrain from deployment-specific optimizations such as LoRA weight merging.
 Although the global attention and local convolution modules introduce extra cost, the runtime and memory footprint stay within the same order of magnitude as other PEFT baselines.